nagyistge/jmeter-graphs/README.md

 Which show us the time period the throughput per second occurred.
 In one second we have 15, whilst the next second returns 25.

 ##TODO
-* Change 'test duration' to time
+* Change 'test duration' to 'standard time'
-* hard-card response header
+* hard-code response header
 * pluralise 'response'
-* Add help command
-* Remove strings parameters
+* Remove string parameters
 * average times every x period to get rid of spikes.
+* filter non-http response codes from throughput and responses